HatfieldAlex/Zettar/docs/README.md

 The data is published in a variety of inconsistent formats, requiring tailored cleaning for each dataset.
 While some sources were more accessible than others, none could be integrated without substantial preprocessing.

-A case study using NGED data highlighted the challenges: substation types were not stored in a dedicated column but embedded within the name field using inconsistent and informal labels—such as "Primary Substation", "S/S", "S/Stn", "Power Station", "Primary", and "S Stn."—making standardisation non-trivial.
+A case study using NGED data highlighted the challenges: substation types were not stored in a dedicated column but embedded within the name field using inconsistent and informal labels - such as "Primary Substation", "S/S", "S/Stn", "Power Station", "Primary", and "S Stn." - making standardisation non-trivial.

 ## 🔍 Retrospective